OfficeDev/VBA-content/VBA/Project-VBA/articles/groupcriteria2-addex-method-project.md

 ## Remarks

 RGB colors can be expressed in decimal or hexadecimal values.
 In Project, red is the last byte of a hexadecimal value.
-For example, if the value of CellColorEx is 65535, the color is blue (&;HFF0000).
+For example, if the value of CellColorEx is 65535, the color is blue (&HFF0000).

-The valid range for a normal RGB color is 0 to 16,777,215 (&;HFFFFFF&;).
+The valid range for a normal RGB color is 0 to 16,777,215 (&HFFFFFF&).
 Each color setting (property or argument) is a 4-byte integer.
 The high byte of a number in this range equals 0.
 The lower 3 bytes, from least to most significant byte, determine the amount of red, green, and blue, respectively.
-The red, green, and blue components are each represented by a number between 0 and 255 (&;HFF).
+The red, green, and blue components are each represented by a number between 0 and 255 (&HFF).

 ## See also